 Repairs – This could be everything from lifting the foundation back into place or simply applying sealants to and better compacting soils.
 Any number of steps might be added, including the addition of piers for stabilization to steel shims beneath the walls could be included in the work.

-Restoration – After all of repairs are done, a good foundation crew will refill the excavation and ensure that soil is compacted to the proper degree.
+Restoration – After all of the repairs are done, a good foundation crew will refill the excavation and ensure that soil is compacted to the proper degree.
 They may even use a different fill if the original materials were part of your problem.
 Then, the property is cleaned up and restored to its original, pre-excavation, conditions.

 At the first sign of trouble with a foundation, even a tiny crack in an interior wall, it is best to get in touch with experts and get the problem fixed.
 The team at The Foundation Experts offers a comprehensive range of services for any sort of issue and repair.